AakankshaLanghani/AakankshaLanghani/README.md

 <p align="center">Dedicated to uncovering insights through data analysis, visualization, and storytelling.</p>

 - 🔭 I’m currently studying Computer Science

-- 🌱 I’m currently learning **Big data and Machine Learning**
+- 🌱 I’m currently learning **Big Data and Machine Learning**

+- 💻 I have worked on projects using tools such as **Power BI, Tableau, SQL, and Python**

 - 👨‍💻 All of my projects are available at [https://github.com/AakankshaLanghani](https://github.com/AakankshaLanghani)